johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-08-14-react-usesearchparamsstate/index.md

 const [greeting, setGreeting] = useSearchParamsState("greeting", "hello");
 ```

+The above code returns back a `greeting` value which is derived from the `greeting` search parameter.
+It also returns a `setGreeting` function which allows setting the `greeting` value.
+This is the same API as `useState` and so should feel idiomatic to a user of React.
+Tremendous!

 ## Persisting querystring across your site

 Now we have this exciting mechanism set up which allows us to store state in our URL and consequently easily share state by sending someone our URL.